ricleal/reductionServer/README.md

   -c CONFIG, --config=CONFIG
                         Configuration file.
 Default config.ini.
   -l LOG, --log=LOG     Logging configuration file.
 Default logging.ini.
+  -i INSTRUMENT, --instrument=INSTRUMENT
+                        Intrument to server.
+If empty looks for instrument name in the config file.

 ```

 Default ```.ini``` files are stored in the ```config``` directory.
 Usually the logging.ini does not need to be updated.